AdrianLeon09/mandrilapi/README.md

 # Use Cases.

 MandrilApi is a hands-on project focused entirely on implementing clean architecture and scalability concepts, as well as various frameworks.
 All of this is done from a perspective where a **Mandril** can be seen as a character with a **Skill**.
-This is nothing more than a template developed with the goal of adding programming concepts as if a business with real logic were being developed.
+This is nothing more than a simulator developed with the goal of adding programming concepts as if a business with real logic were being developed.
-Ideal for people in the learning process to gain an understanding of how to build a complete and functional REST API.

 -----